madetech/data-101/modules/supplementary/Databases.md

 ## BASE: Basically Available, Soft state, Eventual consistency

-- 	Basically, available means DB is available all the time as per CAP theorem
+- 	Basically available means the DataBase is available all the time as per the CAP theorem

-- 	Soft state means even without an input; the system state may change
+- 	Soft state means even without an input the system state may change

 -  	Eventual consistency means that the system will become consistent over time